Calcium citrate: Production

-Biological role
+Medical uses

+It's primarily sold as a food supplement of calcium.

+Bioavailability

-In many individuals, bioavailability of calcium citrate is found to be equal to that of the cheaper calcium carbonate.
+In many individuals, bioavailability of calcium citrate is found to be equal to that of the cheaper calcium carbonate (CaCO3).
 However, alterations to the digestive tract may change how calcium is digested and absorbed.
 Unlike calcium carbonate, which is basic and neutralizes stomach acid, calcium citrate has no effect on stomach acid.
 Calcium carbonate is harder to digest than calcium citrate, and calcium carbonate carries a risk of "acid rebound" (the stomach overcompensates by producing more acid), so individuals who are sensitive to antacids or who have difficulty producing adequate stomach acid may choose calcium citrate over calcium carbonate for supplementation.

-According to recent research into calcium absorption after gastric bypass surgery, calcium citrate may have improved bioavailability over calcium carbonate in Roux-en-Y gastric bypass patients who are taking calcium citrate as a dietary supplement after surgery.
+According to a 2009 research into calcium absorption after gastric bypass surgery, calcium citrate may have improved bioavailability over calcium carbonate in Roux-en-Y gastric bypass patients who are taking calcium citrate as a dietary supplement after surgery.
 This is mainly due to the changes related to where calcium absorption occurs in the digestive tract of these individuals.